Bradeley

-Bradeley is a village in Staffordshire, England, in the city of Stoke-on-Trent.
+Bradeley is a suburban area in the city of Stoke-on-Trent, Staffordshire, England.
 It was mentioned in the Domesday Book but became more established as a mining community for the local coal pits in Norton and Chatterley Whitfield.
 A hostel existed on the east side of Chell Heath Road until the 1970s, where incoming miners from different parts of Britain and also overseas would be housed.

-There were several farms around the village which gradually sold for development.
+Several farms around the village were gradually sold for development.
 Some former farmland is now used for sport and recreation.

 In the 1960s there were three churches; an Anglican, a Methodist church in Brammer Street and a Primitive Methodist church in Unwin Street.
 Today there is a new non-denominational church called Emmanuel church on Chell Heath Road, close to the site of the original Church of England church.
 Nearby is The Kingdom Hall of Jehovah's Witnesses.

-A Co-Op grocery store stood on Moorland View with an attached butchers shop.
-Moorland View also boasts a public house called The Talbot Inn at the junction with Unwin Street and, at one time, Bradeley Workingmens Club on a site that is awaiting redevelopment.
+A Co-op grocery store stood on Moorland View with an attached butchers shop.
+Moorland View also boasts a public house called The Talbot Inn at the junction with Unwin Street and, at one time, Bradeley Working Mens Club.
 On Unwin Street there was a post office which was eventually transferred to the shop on the corner of Chell Heath Road and Hayes Street but has since been closed; it now serves as a sandwich shop.
 There were also a number of corner stores selling confectionery, ice cream, etc. A small store is located within the Bradeley Village retirement community located on Brammer Street, to serve the residents there.

-A public house named The Bradeley was built in the 1970s when housing was built and Stratheden Road opened up a link from Bradeley to High Lane and onwards to Burslem.
+A public house named The Bradeley was built in the 1970s on Stratheden Road, which opened up a link from Bradeley to High Lane and onwards to Burslem.

-Bradeley was also known for brickmaking until the early 1970s - the Wilkinson Bros. factory was located at Acreswood, on the west side of the village, where clay was drawn from a pit and high quality bricks made.
+Bradeley was known for brickmaking until the early 1970s - the Wilkinson Bros. factory was located at Acreswood, on the west side of the village, where clay was drawn from a pit and high quality bricks made.